 We are frequently approached by healthcare providers who have received a subpoena demanding patient records for a lawsuit to which the healthcare provider is not a party.
 Attorneys often use subpoenas to obtain medical records in a variety of civil suits including employment law, personal injury, and medical malpractice claims.

 These subpoenas often arrive without warning and demand extensive productions on a tight deadline.
-Although most health care professionals are generally aware of HIPAA’s requirements regarding the disclosure of Protected Health Information (PHI), far fewer are aware of how HIPAA operates in the context of a subpoena.
+Although most healthcare professionals are generally aware of the Health Insurance Portability and Accountability Act (HIPAA) and its requirements regarding the disclosure of Protected Health Information (PHI), far fewer are aware of how HIPAA operates in the context of a subpoena.

-- the physical health of an individual;
+- the past, present, or future physical or mental health of an individual;

-- the provision of health care to an individual;
+- the provision of health care to an individual; or

-Subject to certain exceptions, PHI refers to individually identifiable Health Information that has been transmitted or maintained in any form or medium, electronic or otherwise.
+Subject to certain exceptions, PHI refers to individually identifiable health information that has been transmitted or maintained in any form or medium, electronic or otherwise.